mim-uw/eXplainableMachineLearning-2023/Homeworks/HW4/README.md

 # Homework 4

-The purpose of the fourth homework is to become familiar with the PDP method and its variants.
-Calculate these explanations on the model from the first homework and gather conclusions from the results.
+The purpose of the fourth homework is to become familiar with Ceteris Paribus (CP) and Partial Dependence profiles (PDP), and its variants like Accumulated Local Effects (ALE).

+Calculate these explanations on the model from previous Homeworks and gather conclusions from the results.

+Focus on the presentation of results; for technical issues, seek support at [Materials towards Homework 4: CP and PDP with XGBoost](https://mim-uw.github.io/eXplainableMachineLearning-2023/hw4_cp_and_pdp_with_xgboost_on_titanic.html).

-Add your fourth homework as a pull request to this folder.
+Submit the homework to this directory.

 ## Deadline